JohnsonL111/quartz/content/posts/git_push_force.md

 ### Compare and Swap

 In the summer semester I enrolled in SFU's last offering of CMPT300: Intro to Operating Systems.
-One of the concepts in the course is Compare and Swap.
+It's the last one since they had planned on separating it into two separate courses.
+Anyways, one of the concepts in the course is Compare and Swap.
 CAS is implemented on an assembly level and it's used to enforce atomicity in multi-threaded applications to avoid race conditions.
 Basically, if I have two threads, thread A should be able to acquire a "lock" on a critical section preventing thread B from entering the critical section and mucking with its state.

 ### The Comparison